 It ended up negating the reason that many of them had become photographers in the first place: to have viewers believe what the photographer is telling them.

 There was a widespread sense that “digital” had killed the goose that laid golden eggs.

 2. The effect

-The world’s most universal language (photography) has proven to be surprisingly underequipped to deal with one of the biggest concerns of our time (trustworthiness).
+The world’s most universal language (photography) is still unprepared to deal with one of the biggest concerns of our time (trustworthiness).

 By the early 2020s, the situation looked like this:

-• Most “credibility-oriented” content providers — those who care about issues of trust — had no up-to-date guidelines to refer to
+• Most “trust-oriented” content providers had no up-to-date guidelines to refer to

 • There was no convenient way for photographers to tell viewers when “trustworthiness” had been optimized instead of “appearance” (see this brief on that choice)